AllYourBot/hostedgpt/README.md

 ## Top features of HostedGPT

-- **Your private conversations are not being used for training!**
-  ChatGPT uses your private conversations history to train its models.
-[OpenAI disclosed this in this article](https://help.openai.com/en/articles/7730893-data-controls-faq), and if you disable it then you lose all your conversation history!
 - **Use GPT-4 and Claude 3 without two $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
-HostedGPT costs nothing so you just pay for your GPT-4 and Claude 3 API usage.
+The HostedGPT app is free so you just pay for your GPT-4 and Claude 3 API usage.
 - **A very polished interface with great mobile support** You can "install" on your mobile phone by opening your instance of HostedGPT in your Safari browser, tapping the Share icon, and then selecting "Add to Home Screen".
 - **You will never hit the '_You've reached the current usage cap_' errors**.